My Real Money Portfolio Returns

 This image is taken straight from Interactive Broker's reporting tool.
 Note that I changed the name of my account to hide the account number for security reasons.
 I also added the names of the benchmark indices to make the graph easier to read.

-The outperformance my portfolio has shown over the previous 3.5 years is little less than the performance I expect from my portfolio over the long term.
+My portfolio’s outperformance over the previous 4 years is nearly at my long term CAGR target of 30%.
 The difference is due to variance in return but as time drags on variance plays less and less of a role in my performance.
-It's a mistake to think that any strategy punches out a cookie cutter return each year but over the long term a strategy’s performance (not to mention my ability) become much clearer.
+The gap is also due to a major mistake I made a couple years back when I took tim away from my portfolio to build portions of Net Net Hunter.
+I’m glad that this effort has added significant value for Net Net Hunter members but leaving portions of my portfolio in Cash also really hurt returns.
+Over the long term the strategy’s performance (not to mention my ability) become much clearer.

-If you are struggling to earn great portfolio returns, join Net Net Hunter right now.
+If you’re managing over $10 million, then net net investing is probably not for you.
+But, if you’re a small investor struggling to earn great portfolio returns, you really have to join Net Net Hunter because the returns on offer are that good.
 Remember, I’m doing this to help small private investors earn great returns.

 If you have absolutely no time to pick your own stocks or want somebody else to handle all of your investing, take a look at our full service investment letter at The Broken Leg.